mdes4214/kotlin-note/slides.md

 - `out` type ➡️ can only be *returned from* a class
 - `in` type ➡️ can only be *passed into* a class

+🔍 make sure that only **safe types** are passed in and out of functions

 --

 `out` ➡️ Covariant